owncloud/file-picker/getting-started.md

 {{< toc >}}

 ownCloud File picker is a web component which can be integrated into existing web applications.
 It connects to an ownCloud server and enables a user to select resources which are then provided in a response of a fired event.
-Visit [instlalation]({{< ref "installation.md" >}}) to see how to integrate the File picker into your product.
+Visit [installation]({{< ref "installation.md" >}}) to see how to integrate the File picker into your product.

 ## Components of the File picker
 The file picker can be used in two different variations: File picker and location picker.